taskctl/taskctl/README.md

 Beside pipelines, each single task can be performed manually or triggered by built-in filesystem watcher.

 ## Features
-- Parallel tasks execution
+- parallel tasks execution
-- Highly customizable pipelines configuration
+- highly customizable pipelines configuration
-- stderr/stdout output capturing
+- file watcher integrated with tasks and pipelines
-- File watcher integrated with tasks and pipelines
+- customizable contexts for each task
-- Customizable contexts for each task
+- human-readable configuration format (YAML, JSON or TOML)
-- Human-readable configuration format (YAML, JSON or TOML)
+- customizable output
 - and many more...

 [![asciicast](https://asciinema.org/a/292379.svg)](https://asciinema.org/a/292379)